RightWalkTech/RightWalkTech.github.io/citizen_ai.md

 This document is not an architecture specification.
 It is a **product, policy, and philosophy narrative** that explains *why* the system exists, *what we learned from the field*, and *how we think about AI in public service delivery*.

+> In current deployments, this vision is instantiated in specific domains (e.g., NAPS).
+Those implementations may carry **working product names**, while *Citizen AI* remains the stable, long-term public framing.

 ---

 ## 1. The Problem We Started With